Unity-Technologies/ml-agents/docs/FAQ.md

   have installed.
 - You have the `tensorflow-gpu` package installed.
 This is equivalent to `tensorflow`, however `pip` doesn't recognize this.
-The best way to resolve this is to update to `tensorflow==1.15.0` which provides GPU support in the same package (see the
+The best way to resolve this is to update a version later than `tensorflow==1.15.0` which provides GPU support in the same package (see the
   [release notes](https://github.com/tensorflow/tensorflow/issues/33374) for
   more details.)